Rome: Castel Sant'Angelo Guided Tour

 Not allowed

-- — Pets
+- — Pets and animals of any kind

 - — Weapons or sharp objects

-- — Baby strollers
+- — Baby strollers, carriages, or wheeled equipment

-- — Luggage or large bags
+- — Oversized luggage or large bags

 Insider tip